 Call Today!
-Free Immediate Response (818) 781-1570
+Free Immediate Response 818-781-1570

 Middle Tennessee

-Handling federal cases originating in central Tennessee, the U.S. District Court for the Middle District of Tennessee is one of three federal court districts covering the state (the other two being the Eastern Tennessee and Western Tennessee Districts).
+Handling federal cases originating in central Tennessee, the U.S. District Court for the Middle District of Tennessee is one of three federal court districts that cover the state (the other two being the Eastern Tennessee and Western Tennessee Districts).
 This court adjudicates both criminal and civil matters pertaining to federal law within its jurisdiction.

 Fred D. Thompson U.S. Courthouse and Federal Building